 I’m gunning for 65″.
 If I’m going to give a little on the audio side of things, I could use the savings to ensure the picture quality is top-notch.
 Again, my research has been online and bolstered by lovely YouTube reviews.

-Apparently, OLED is really good.
-But it’s also really expensive.
+OLED is good.
+But it was also really expensive.
 You’ll drop over two grand easy on a quality OLED by LG or Samsung.
-There is an alternative set from Vizio (the Costco/Sam’s Club stalwart) called “Quantum” that comes really close to OLED quality, but for a lot less dough.
+There is an alternative set from Vizio (the Costco/Sam’s Club stalwart) called “Quantum” that comes close to OLED quality, but for a lot less dough.
 How much less?
-Not a lot a lot less.
+Not a lot less.
 It still costs $1,800 last I checked.

 Total setback to the Cubert Family wallet? $300 + $1,800, or $2,100.
 That assumes free shipping.
 GULP.

 Well, Winter has something to do with it.
 Our newfound affinity for family movie night has nicely coincided with the bitter cold and snow that’s now upon us.
-There’s only so many LEGO Death Stars you can build before your fingernails cry “UNCLE!”
+There are only so many LEGO Death Stars you can build before your fingernails cry “UNCLE!”

 There are some potential uses aside from movies though, right??
 I mean, we have a Nintendo Wii.
 Maybe it’ll be fun to Wii Bowl on a mammoth screen, with pins falling in heavy bass.
 We could host a Super Bowl party next year.
 Workout DVDs would be IN YO FACE!!

-It all comes down to whether the annual bonus comes through in the next couple of weeks, and in a decent enough amount.
-We’re still trying to pay off our mortgage, and set aside cash for our Financial Independence wad.
+It all comes down to whether the annual bonus comes through in the next couple of weeks, and is a decent enough amount.
+We’re still trying to pay off our mortgage and set aside cash for our Financial Independence wad.
 Priorities, man.
 Priorities.

-What really helps??
-After five years of paying through the nose for childcare, we’re finally catching a break with “free” public school and after school programs that are a LOT less expensive.
+What helps??
+After five years of paying through the nose for childcare, we’re finally catching a break with “free” public school and after-school programs that are a LOT less expensive.